How Not to Get Parasitic Mites

 When it comes to parasitic mites, Ben Franklin was right: An ounce of prevention really is worth a pound of cure.
+So… how to avoid getting mites in the first place?

 There are Mites and then there are Mites

-Just as you can severely limit your chances of getting pregnant by not having sex, there are things you can avoid to limit your chances of a parasitic mite infestation:
+There are things you can avoid to limit your chances of a parasitic mite infestation:

 - Don’t raise chickens in your yard.